MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

     In the BubblePicker sample, there are no members using unsigned types thus no additional changes are required.

-- Kotlin members with generic parameters by default transformed into parameters of Java.Lang.Object type.
+- Kotlin members with generic parameters by default transformed into parameters of Java.`Lang.Object` type.
 For example, a Kotlin method has a generic parameter \<T>:

     ```Kotlin
     public open fun <T>fooGenericMethod(value: T) : String {